-Opportunity / Part-time (10-12 weeks)
+Opportunity / Intern

-Internship (Fall 2025)
+Internship (Fall 2026)

 The CC Lab is Hiring!

-Start and end dates may be flexible depending on the intern’s needs or project assignment.
 We will review applications on a rolling basis.
 We value a broad array of experiences, perspectives, and excellence.
 If you share our passion for climate work, we encourage you to apply.
 We strongly prefer that interns work on-site from our office in New Haven, Connecticut.
+Interns will be expected to work 5 to 15 hours per week at a pay rate of $20/hr (undergraduate) or $25/hr (graduate).

 The CC Lab team conducting field experiments at Yale-Myers Forest.
 (December 2024)